gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 ### Step 5 (Magnetometer Calibration) ###

+First it is EXTREMELY IMPORTANT that you be as far as possible away from any ferrous metal and magnetic effects so do not do this with the aircraft sitting on a bench near your computer etc.

 Select the CalMag button and rotate the aircraft in all the directions you can think of including upside down and on edge.
-This captures the sensor offsets for the X,Y and Z axes and uses the same math as the six point accelerometer calibration to fit the points to a sphere.
+This captures the sensor offsets for the X,Y and Z axes and as with the six point accelerometer calibration fits the points to a sphere.
 When you start the calibration the Blue LED will start blinking and the Green LED should be on.
 If you see a yellow LED on then you have enough measuements with that orientation you should try another.
 You will get a single long beep when tha calibration is finished and the Blue LED will go off.
 THis can take a while if you don't get the tumpling in all directions done well enough!

 You do not need to re-run the calibration unless it is clearly giving crazy answers for the computed compass heading.
 The offsets are stored in non-volatile memory where they are retained after disconnecting the battery.